tjelvar-olsson/tjelvar-olsson.github.io/_drafts/ansible_playbook_for_installing_the_gbrowse_genome_browser.md

 ## Installing and configuring Apache

-As the name implies GBrowse2 is a web based tool so to serve it we need to install Apache, which we will create a new role for.
+As the name implies GBrowse is a web based tool so to serve it we need to install Apache.
+Let us create create a new role for this.
 Copy and paste the text below into the file ``roles/apache/tasks/main.yml``.

 ```yaml
 ---